 The contractor will be responsible for determining utility needs, providing sanitary facilities, safely operating equipment on site and obtaining any required permits.

-Contractors should not disturb the site prior to receiving a notice to begin construction.
-Failure to comply could result in termination of award.
+Contractors should not disturb the site prior to receiving a Notice to Start Construction.
+Failure to comply could result in termination of Contractor’s award to work on the property.

 Upon completion, the property must meet applicable program building standards.

 All work performed by the contractor will be guaranteed for the following periods.
-The start date for these warranty coverages will begin from the date of the key turnover to the applicant:
+The start date for these warranty coverages will begin from the date of the key turnover to the applicant.
+Key turnover is the date that the contractor provides the keys to the applicant once the project is completed and, if applicable, a Certificate of Occupancy is provided:

 1 Year – general warranty for repairs to the property;